 My Belarusian friend Dmitry Hramtsov (also known as Truin Stenja), a very skillful blacksmith and jeweller, made a quite interesting variation of Lokrume helmet.
 Me and Petr consider this version to be very well done.
 Dmitry used the overlay method – in photos, you can notice the cut grid with silver and copper wire hammered to the surface.
 The mask is hollow inside.
 The mask is riveted with four rivets to the dome of the helmet; two rivets are invisible and soldered with silver.
 The rest of the mask is based on Kyiv mask, which was made in the same period.
 The dome of the helmet is based on the construction of Gjermundbu helmet.

 In the very end, I would like to thank to Dmitry Hramtsov for the chance to publish his photos.
 My deep respect belong to Petr Floriánek, who gave me many good advices and ideas.
 Finally, my thanks go to Pavel Vorinin for the photo of the back side of the fragment and to Jan Zbránek for the redrawn motive.
-I hope you liked this article.
-In case of any question or remark, please contact me or leave a comment below.
-If you want to learn more and support my work, please, fund my project on Patreon.
+I hope you liked reading this article.
+If you have any question or remark, please contact me or leave a comment below.
+If you want to learn more and support my work, please, fund my project on Patreon or Paypal.

 Fornvännen 1907 = Ur främmande samlingar 2.
 In: Fornvännen 2, Stockholm 1907, 205–208.
 Available on: http://samla.raa.se/xmlui/bitstream/handle/raa/5533/1907_205.pdf?sequence=1.